 But the lack of an enforcement mechanism as to ERISA-exempt church plans does not itself remove the causal role and substantial burden that the accommodation scheme foists upon the church-plan plaintiffs.
-For example, the Guidestone Plan is an ERISA- exempt church plan, but at least one of its TPAs, Highmark, has indicated it will provide full those contraceptive coverage for self-insured organizations that use the Guidestone Plan and validly opt out.
-And plaintiffs Reaching Souls, Truett-McConnell College, and Mid-America Christian University are all self-insured plaintiffs that use the Guidestone Plan.
-Slip Op. at 21; SN Supp.
-Br.
-II at 9 n.2.
-So even though their opting out might not trigger an enforceable duty to provide objected-to coverage, these church plan plaintiffs have established that their opting out will actually cause Highmark to provide the coverage-coverage it cannot provide unless they opt out.
+For example, the Guidestone Plan is an ERISAexempt church plan, but at least one of its TPAs, Highmark, has indicated it will provide full contraceptive coverage for those self-insured organizations that use the Guidestone Plan and validly opt out.
+And plaintiffs Reaching Souls, Truett-McConnell College, and

-&lt;sup>9 Moreover, this less restrictive means of achieving the same goal necessarily dooms the current self-insured accommodation scheme under strict scrutiny.
+9 Moreover, this less restrictive means of achieving the same goal necessarily dooms the current self-insured accommodation scheme under strict scrutiny.
 See infra Part III.